Clyde Edwards-Helaire Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- In his single career matchup against the Bengals, Edwards-Helaire put up zero rushing yards, 37.5 fewer yards than his over/under in Sunday's game.
+- Edwards-Helaire finished with zero rushing yards in his one career matchup against the Bengals, 37.5 fewer yards than his over/under in Sunday's game.

 - Edwards-Helaire did not have a touchdown run in that outing against the Bengals.